hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 We can determine that the 5% of variation in the data represented by PC2 is due to variation between individuals.

+#### Example PCA2

-In the next example, the metadata for the experiment are displayed below.
+In this next example, the metadata for the experiment is displayed below.
 The main condition of interest is `treatment`.

 <img src="../img/example_metadata.png" width="400">